 Barbara Bush remembered by politicians, lawmakers around the world: 'An advocate of the American family'

-With the news of former first lady Barbara Bush’s passing on Tuesday, lawmakers and officials from around the world shared fond words about the family’s matriarch.
+With the news of Barbara Bush’s passing on Tuesday, lawmakers and officials from around the world shared fond words about the former first lady.

 Bush, described as “a relentless proponent of family literacy,” died at the age of 92, a spokesman for the family confirmed.